Korla/Appehog.Blog/_posts/2018-12-12-aoc-generators.md

 console.log(iterable.next(() => { throw 'This is called' })); // Throws
 ```

 More reading
 ---
 There is a lot of great material on Generators out there.
 The [exploringjs article on generators](http://exploringjs.com/es6/ch_generators.html#sec_overview-generators), goes into great detail to explain what generators do.
-The mdn articles on [Generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator), and [function*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) are also useful for quick information on syntax and behaviour.
-There are also a host of articles on how async/await can be implemented using generators.
+The mdn articles on [Generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator), and [function\*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) are also useful for quick information on syntax and behaviour.

+Implementation wise there are  a host of articles on how async/await can be implemented using generators.
 I find that [Eric Elliott's take](https://medium.com/javascript-scene/the-hidden-power-of-es6-generators-observable-async-flow-control-cfa4c7f31435) makes for good reading.